Understanding SaaS

 The cons

 Some of the drawbacks to SaaS access come from the regulatory sphere.
-In Europe, for instance, the General Data Protection Regulation (GDPR) privacy law compels constituents to hold their data in the same place they work.
-This limits the extent to which the remote element of SaaS can be exploited.
+In Europe, for instance, the General Data Protection Regulation (GDPR) privacy law compels constituents to hold their data in the same place as their work.
+This limits the extent to which the remote benefits of SaaS can be exploited.

 Furthermore, due to the increased accessibility afforded by SaaS, stronger-than-usual access controls are necessary.
 Since a firm’s assets no longer sit within the internal network; anyone with the right credentials and an internet connection could in theory see them.
 As such, verifying user identity is crucial.